Harbour History

 Click to read or download

-NEW, The January 1915 Disasters - Researched 2023
+The January 1915 Disasters - Researched 2023

 Newspaper reports in early 1915 give chilling accounts of how two large steamships had foundered off the coast at Sheringham during a heavy gale.
 Unexpectedly, they also revealed further maritime losses in the same area in the same week.
 Sue’s research details the circumstances in which these ships and the lives of some of the men on board were lost.